Menu

 AWARDS

-Mini-Grant award winners will be notified on or before October 13, 2023.
-Checks will be presented at Chiaha Harvest Fair on October 28, 2023.
+Grant award winners will be notified on or before October 17, 2025.
+Checks will be presented at Chiaha’s 60th Anniversary Celebration at Rome History Museum on October 25, 2025.
 A representative from the funded organization must be present to receive the award.
-Award winners are required to provide a final report in the form of a display board (minimum 22″ x 28″) with photographs and a description of the completed project to be displayed at the 2024 Chiaha Harvest Fair.
+Award winners must provide a final grant report including photographs, a description of the completed project, and information about participants.

 APPLICATION CRITERIA